kalaitzi-gif/DSCI510FinalProject/README.md

 This step properly prepares data cleaning required for Step 2 of this project (Data Cleaning, "clean_data.py"), which will clean the data and prepare it for Step 3 of this project (Data Analysis, "run_analysis.py").

-The precise processes used for data collection in this project are detailed in the "get_data.py" file, which is required for Step 2: Data Cleaning.
+The precise processes utilized for data collection in this project are detailed in the "get_data.py" file, which is required for Step 2: Data Cleaning.